Documentation

 .readFileSync('./src/examples/assets/comment.wav')

-const gen = new AxGen(`question, commentAudio:audio -> answer`);
+const gen = new AxGen(`question, commentAudio:audio -> answer`)

 const res = await gen.forward(ai, {